 What is Local SEO Heatmap?

 A local SEO heatmap is a color-coded visual map showing how your business ranks across multiple geographic points in your service area.
-Green means top 3, red means poor visibility.
+Green means top 3.

 What is a Local SEO Heatmap?